sonicnext-dev/MarathonRecomp/docs/DUMPING-en.md

-# Dumping
+# Dumping GTA IV for Xbox 360

+This guide explains how to extract Grand Theft Auto IV game files from your Xbox 360 for use with Liberty Recompiled.

 ### Pre-requisites
 - Xbox 360 (modifications not necessary)
 - Xbox 360 Hard Drive (20 GB minimum)
 - Xbox 360 Hard Drive Transfer Cable (or a compatible SATA to USB adapter)
-- Sonic the Hedgehog (2006) for Xbox 360
+- Grand Theft Auto IV for Xbox 360
-    - Retail Disc or Digital Copy.
+    - Retail Disc (2 discs) or Digital Copy
-    - All available DLC are optional.
+    - Episodes from Liberty City DLC is optional
 - [7-Zip](https://7-zip.org/download.html) (for extracting Velocity)
 - [Velocity](https://github.com/Gualdimar/Velocity/releases/download/xex%2Biso-branch/Velocity-XEXISO.rar) (Gualdimar's fork)